 Moving light beams - and laser beams in particular - is important: solutions are the basis of a sizeable industry.
-Moving laser beams are used for laser treatments of the eye, for laser marking, for laser shows, for laser cutting, for barcode reading in supermarkets, for rapid prototyping, for laser sintering three-dimensional parts, for laser distance measurements, for lidar, for the mentioned microscopy techniques, and for various industrial processes in the production of electronic printed circuits, of semiconductor products, and of displays for mobile phones.
-Most laser scanners are based on moving mirrors, prisms or lenses, though acousto-optic scanners and electro-optic scanners, which achieve a few MHz scanning rate for low power beams, are also used in special applications.
-Many applications are eagerly waiting for inventions that allow faster laser scanning.
+Moving laser beams are used for laser treatments of the eye, for laser marking, for laser shows, for laser cutting, for barcode reading in supermarkets, for rapid prototyping, for laser sintering three-dimensional parts, for laser dis tance measurements, for lidar, for the mentioned microscopy techniques, and for various industrial processes in the production of electronic printed circuits, of semiconductor products, and of displays for mobile phones.
+Most laser scanners are based on movscanning.

-In summary, moving light beams requires to move matter, usually in the form of mirror or lenses.
+In summary, moving light beams requires to move matter, usually in the form of miring mirrors, prisms or lenses, though acousto-optic scanners and electro-optic scanners, which achieve a few MHz scanning rate for low power beams, are also used in special applications.
+Many applications are eagerly waiting for inventions that allow faster laser ror or lenses.
 Light travels in straight line only if it travels far from matter.
 In everyday life, 'far' simply means more than a few millimetres, because electromagnetic effects are negligible at these distances, mainly due to light's truly supersonic speed.
 However, as we have seen, in some cases that involve gravitation, larger distances from matter are necessary to ensure undisturbed motion of light.